-The hiking trail provides an easier access to the famous destination – Cape “Maslen nos” near town of Primorsko, Bulgaria.
-The Cape is an ancient harbor, a point of reference for sailors and a beacon for centuries.
-In the present – an exotic beach with waters rich in fish and the presence of remarkable rock formations resembling fjords.
-There is also a good opportunity for a panoramic view of the wild shores of the southern side of the Ropotamo Reserve.
+The hiking trail provides more available reaching to the famous destination – Cape “Maslen nos” near the town of Primorsko, Bulgaria.
+The Cape was an ancient harbour, a navigation marker for sailors and a beacon for centuries.
+At present – it is an exotic beach with waters rich in fish and the presence of remarkable rock formations resembling fjords.
+In addition, there is also an excellent panoramic view of the wild shores of the southern side of the Ropotamo Reserve.

 In summary, the features are as follows: